Environmental Issues Resource Guide

 Appliances and electronics:

 1. Wash your clothes in cold water.
 About 90% of the energy used by washing machines goes to heating the water.
+Set the thermostat on hot water heaters to the minimum temperature that you are comfortable with.

 2. Use your microwave instead of your stove when cooking to use 2/3’s less energy.